Branding. What's that all about?

 DO try and have a phone conversation with two or three designers or design teams to get a general feel before hiring anyone.
 If they are happy to do so, arrange to meet them in person.
 Again, if it is a speculative enquiry on your part, then they may want to establish a bracket for budget before meeting – which is only reasonable.

 DO spend time having a good look at their work on an online folio / website.
 Have a look for variety and relevance of their work.
 They may well have a distinctive ‘house style’, but their work shouldn’t be just a variation on a theme.

+DO try to do some homework on the experience of the company and the personnel who would be working on your graphics.
+Resources such as LinkedIn can be a great help for this.
+Many individuals now offer graphic design services without having the necessary training or any natural born ability to be able to create a quality brand identity for your business, product or service.
+Many may have come through the I.T. route, making the transition from coding websites, but now there are also those infiltrating the creative industry who are ‘career change’ designers.
+Buying a computer and design software doesn’t make a person a designer anymore than buying a pair of pliers makes a one qualified dentist.
 Avoid both these types.
 You wouldn’t trust an unqualified person to build your office, so why trust one to help you build your business?
 Ideally the individual (be they a one-man-band or a salaried individual within a large organisation) that becomes your creative partner should have the relevant academic experience and plenty of BIG brand experience under their belts.

 DO choose a creative service who will do their homework about your company, and about your competition/ potential competition as part of the service.